Sheng254/ChaosVision/README.md

 ![ChaosVision](ChaosVision.png)

-ChaosVision is a web application that harnesses mathematics to discover the beauty hidden within chaos.
-It generates mesmerising visual patterns by utilising a combination of shapes, opacity, sizes, box shadow, and animation effects.
-With its intuitive interface, users can explore the creative realm by incorporating numbers and numeric expressions, resulting in intricate and harmonious compositions.
+Inspired by Chaos Theory, ChaosVision is a web application that uses mathematics to discover the beauty within chaos.
+It generates chaotic visual patterns through a blend of shapes, opacity, sizes, box shadows, and animations.

+This application reflects Chaos Theory principles, where small changes in input lead to different outcomes.

 ## Features
-- **Numerically Driven Art Generation:** Create art by entering numbers or numeric expressions.
+- **Numerically Driven Art Generation:** Create art by entering numbers or numeric expressions, with input sanitisation to allow only valid mathematical characters.
 - **Customisable Shape Properties:** Personalise with options to adjust opacity, size, and box shadow.
 - **Dynamic Effects:** Choose from a variety of animations to add captivating visual effects.
-- **Error Handling:** Validate numbers or the results of numeric expressions to ensure they are less than 10,000 and prevent non-numeric inputs.
+- **Error Handling:** Validate numbers or the results of numeric expressions to ensure they are less than 100,000 and prevent non-numeric inputs.
 - **Download Images:** Save the generated art as PNG image files.

 ## Accessing ChaosVision
 To access ChaosVision, simply visit the following website: https://sheng254.github.io/ChaosVision/

-## Potential Enhancements for the Future
-- Expand the available math functions to include advanced operations like trigonometry, logarithms, and exponentiation, allowing for even more complex and creative expressions.
-- Introduce more shape types, such as polygons, curves, or even custom shapes, to offer a broader range of design possibilities.
-- Improve the performance of the generation process to enhance smooth rendering and responsiveness, particularly when handling large input values.

-## Contributing
-Contributions are welcome!
-Feel free to reach out with your suggestions, bug reports, or feature requests.

 ## License
 This project is licensed under the [MIT License](LICENSE).